On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling: Additional Experiments

-In our next set of experiments, we ablate the effects of \PROPS{}'s clipping mechanism and regularization on sampling error reduction and data efficiency.
-We ablate clipping by tuning\RL{} agents with $\epsilon_\PROPS{}{} = \infty$, and we ablate regularization by tuning \RL{} agents with $\lambda = 0$.
+In this appendix, we include additional experiments investigating the degree to which PROPS reduces sampling error during RL training, expanding upon results presented in Section~\ref{sec:se_updating} of the main paper.
+We include sampling error curves for all six MuJoCo benchmark tasks and additionally provide ablation studies investigating the effects of clipping and regularization on sampling error reduction and data efficiency in the RL setting.
+We ablate clipping by tuning RL agents with $\epsilon_\text{PROPS}{} = \infty$, and we ablate regularization by tuning RL agents with $\lambda = 0$.
 Fig.~\ref{fig:se_updating_target_no_clip} and Fig.~\ref{fig:se_updating_target_no_reg} show sampling error curves without clipping and without regularization, respectively.
-Without clipping, \PROPS{} achieves larger sampling than on-policy sampling in all tasks except Humanoid.
-Without regularization, $\PROPS{}$ achieves larger sampling error in 3 out of 6 tasks.
-These observations indicate that while clipping and regularization both help reduce sampling during \RL{} training, clipping has a stronger effect on sampling error reduction.
-As shown in Fig.~\ref{fig:data_eff_ablate} \PROPS{} data efficiency generally decreases when we remove clipping or regularization.
+Without clipping, PROPS achieves larger sampling error than on-policy sampling in all tasks except Humanoid.
+Without regularization, PROPS achieves larger sampling error in 3 out of 6 tasks.
+These observations indicate that while clipping and regularization both help reduce sampling error during RL training, clipping has a stronger effect on sampling error reduction.
+As shown in Fig.~\ref{fig:data_eff_ablate} PROPS data efficiency generally decreases when we remove clipping or regularization.

 Lastly, we consider training with larger buffer sizes $b$ in Fig.~\ref{fig:buffer_size}.
 We find that data efficiency may decrease with a larger buffer size.
 Intuitively, the more historic data kept around, the more data that must be collected to impact the aggregate data distribution.